+\AP PRE-CALCULUS 1573

-NEW AP PRE-CALCULUS 1 year 1 credit Purpose: To prepare students to take the college math and science courses required for most majors before they graduate from high school, including Calculus.
+Purpose: To prepare students to take the college math and science courses required for most majors before they graduate from high school, including Calculus.
 Content: Polynomial & rational functions, exponential & logarithmic functions, trigonometric & polar functions, functions involving parameters, vectors, & matrices.
-Prerequisite: Algebra 2 Special note: This course is designed for juniors and seniors who will take calculus or
+Students in AP Pre-Calculus will be given the opportunity to earn CC+ credit through the in-house CC+ program at Coldwater High School.
+Students will be dual-enrolled at Coldwater High School and through a college/university, meaning that students can obtain college credits while they are still in high school.
+Admission to a CC+ course is determined by the college/university.
+This course will be using the AP grading scale for the HS grade.